 Our bodies go through a number of changes during sex.
-Understanding these changes helps us understand both our sexuality and that of our spouse.
+Understanding these changes can help us understand both our sexuality and that of our spouse.

-What this means is it is normal for a woman rarely or never to feel desire or a “sex drive” apart from sexual activity.
+What this means is it is normal for a woman to rarely or never feel desire or a “sex drive” apart from sexual activity.
 For many the norm is for foreplay to start arousal, with that arousal resulting in feeling desire.

 Regardless of how it starts, there are four stages a woman’s body goes through in a full sex act.

-PLATEAU – With further stimulation, the clitoris becomes more sensitive and pulls back further under the clitoral hood.
+With added stimulation, the clitoris becomes more sensitive and pulls back further under the clitoral hood.
 The inner lips thicken more, as much as two or three times normal, and may part, making the entrance to the vagina visible.
 The inner and outer labia darken, becoming quite dark just before orgasm.
-Women who have been pregnant have a better blood supply to the genitals, and their labia will darken more than before they had children.
+Women who have been pregnant have a better blood supply to the genitals and their labia will darken more than before they had children.
 The vagina expands and elongates, ballooning out in the deepest two-thirds.
 The outer one-third of the vaginal wall thickens (due to increased blood flow) and contracts, making the entrance tighter.
 The uterus elevates to its highest point.
-Heart rate and blood pressure increase, and a skin flush may appear on the chest, neck, or face (these “sex flushes” occur in both sexes, but are more common among women).
+Heart rate and blood pressure increase and a skin flush may appear on the chest, neck, or face (these “sex flushes” occur in both sexes, but are more common among women).
 Breathing increases and soft vocalization may occur.
 If position allows, the hips may be moved in a rocking motion, which thrusts the genitals up and down.
 If this motion occurs, it will increase as orgasm gets closer, possibly becoming rather dramatic.
 Muscle tension increases, especially in the legs and buttocks.
 The woman may open her legs farther and/or repositioned them as orgasm approaches.

-).
+At orgasm the outer one-third of the vagina repeatedly contracts about every 8th of second.
+The uterus and anal sphincters also contract.
+There may be foot spasms or contracting facial muscles, the body may go stiff, and her back may arch.
+Breathing, heart rate, and blood pressure reach their highest points.
+Some women may release fluid (see Female Ejaculation).
 In women, the length of an orgasm can vary a great deal.
 Type and duration of stimulation both prior to and during orgasm have an influence, but are not the only factors.
 If there is a sex flush, it will become darker and spread to a larger area.
-If the nipples are not already erect they may become erect at orgasm – but this is not always true.
+If the nipples are not already erect they may become erect at orgasm.

-RESOLUTION – A fine perspiration may cover the body.
+A fine perspiration may cover the body.
 Muscles relax throughout the body.
 The clitoris becomes very sensitive – possibly so much so that continued stimulation is uncomfortable.
 Occasional random contractions of the vagina may continue for several minutes after climax.
 The external genitals gradually return to normal size and position, as do the breasts.
 The vaginal wall thins and the vagina returns to its resting state.
 The uterus drops back into place.
 The cervix opens slightly and drops into the pool of semen left at the entrance of the cervix (unless you used a condom, of course).
 Breathing, heart and blood pressure return to normal and muscles relax.
 If stimulation is continued or restarted, resolution is delayed or stopped, and more orgasms may be possible.
-It takes the woman’s body far longer to return to “normal” than the man’s, easily a half-hour or more.
+It takes a woman’s body far longer to return to “normal” than a man’s, easily a half-hour or more.

 1 Women’s sexual dysfunction: revised and expanded definitions Rosemary Basson CMAJ May 10, 2005 vol. 172 no. 10 doi: 10.1503/cmaj.1020174